OE4T/tegra-boot-tools/doc/bootinfo.md

 Boot information block
 ======================

-The tegra-bootinfo program, and it supporting library, libtegra-bootinfo, need persistent storage for the information it tracks - the boot count, boot-in-progress flag, and any persistent boot-time variables it stores.
+The tegra-bootinfo program needs persistent storage for the information it tracks - the boot count, boot-in-progress flag, and any persistent boot-time variables it stores.